Updated June 17, 2023

 3. Monthly Marketing Report

-This report is primarily concerned with the overall Return On Investment (ROI) and goal success rate at the end of the month.
-The impact of multiple parameters in action during a campaign is also noted in monthly marketing reports.
+This report primarily concerns the overall Return On Investment (ROI) and goal success rate at the end of the month.
+Monthly marketing reports also note the impact of multiple parameters in action during a campaign.

-Examples of monthly marketing reports are monthly KPI reports reflecting profit per acquisition, Chief Marketing Officer (CMO Report), Web Analytics reports, and marketing performance reports.
+Monthly marketing reports include monthly KPI reports reflecting profit per acquisition, Chief Marketing Officer (CMO Report), Web Analytics reports, and marketing performance reports.

 Challenges of Digital Marketing Report

 - Other challenges to digital marketing reporting include the need to be consistent in reporting and writing lengthy reports.
 Both challenges result in omitting key takeaways that hinder an entity’s branding.
-It would be best to keep your report brief and consistent to avoid missing loopholes in marketing campaigns.
+Keeping your report brief and consistent would be best to avoid missing loopholes in marketing campaigns.

 Digital Marketing Report Strategy

 - As a digital marketer, you should know the right reporting timing to your stakeholders.
-You should be able to deliver reports at least quarterly, which is also the time when stakeholders are held accountable to their superiors or customers for achieving the desired results
+You should be able to deliver reports at least quarterly, which is when stakeholders are held accountable to their superiors or customers for achieving the desired results.

-- The data should be self-explanatory to address stakeholders’ immediate concerns, such as how much money we spend on marketing, how many people we engage with, what is the Return on Investment (ROI), and much more
+- The data should be self-explanatory to address stakeholders’ immediate concerns, such as how much money we spend on marketing, how many people we engage with, the Return on Investment (ROI), and much more.

 - Finally, know your analytics tools and only use them for specific purposes.
 Correct tool selection leads to a rational mind, which leads to a concise report in the long run.